PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Perhaps not the best idea, but one that's done none the less is the naming of methods and functions.
 Some of the more "Heavily Travelled Elements" (and methods/functions) have "shortcuts".

 In other words, I am lazy and don't like to type.
 The result is multiple ways to do exactly the same thing.
 Typically, the Demo Programs and other examples use the full name, or at least a longer name.
-Thankfully PyCharm will show you the same documentation regardless which you use.
+Thankfully PyCharm will show you the same documentation regardless of which you use.

 This enables you to code much quicker once you are used to using the SDK.
 The Text Element, for example, has 3 different names `Text`, `Txt` or`T`.
 InputText can also be written `Input` or `In` .